compile10/Luster/README.md

 **What is this app?**

->This is a React Native app that will allow skaters to find local skate parks and share videos.
+>This is a client for a React Native app that will allow skaters to find local skate parks and share videos.

 **How do I install and run the program?**